 Fines for violation of restrictive measures

 Article 10a of the ZOUPAMO sets out fines for violations of EU and national regulations on restrictive measures: between EUR 200 and 500,000 for legal persons; between EUR 200 and 150,000 for individual sole traders or self-employed persons; between EUR 40 and 10,000 for responsible persons in the above legal entities; and between EUR 40 and 5,000 for natural persons.

 Violation of restrictive measures is also considered a crime as per article 374a of the Criminal Code, for which legal entities bear responsibility under Article 25 of the Liability of Legal Persons for Criminal Offences Act.

-A Permanent Coordination Group (SKSOU) headed by a representative of the Ministry of Foreign Affairs ensures more uniform implementation of restrictive measures and coordination between relevant bodies.
+A Permanent Coordination Group (SKSOU) headed by a representative of the Ministry of Foreign and European Affairs ensures more uniform implementation of restrictive measures and coordination between relevant bodies.
 This Group may also submit opinions to the competent ministries during their processing of applications filed on the basis of Slovenian decrees, and to the Government when adopting national sanctions.